-Commented [PS16]: If the intent is to never allow for a further subdivision amendment for these spaces, the Town should require a covenant on the deed to this affect.
+Commented [PS28]: If the intent is to never allow for a further subdivision amendment for these spaces, the Town should require a covenant on the deed to this affect.

-- i.
+- 3. Written documents shall provide for the following: - i.
 The homeowners' association shall have the responsibility of maintaining the common property or facilities. - ii.
 The association shall levy annual charges against all owners of lots or dwelling units to defray the expenses connected with the maintenance, repair, and replacement of common property and facilities and tax assessments. - iii.
 The association shall have the power to place a lien on the property of members who fail to pay dues or assessments. - iv.
 The developer or subdivider shall maintain control of the common property, and be responsible for its maintenance until development sufficient to support the association has taken place.
 Such determination shall be made by the Board upon request of the lot owners' association or the developer.